sourcemeta/jsonschema/docs/test.markdown

 =======

 > [!WARNING]
-> Only JSON Schema Draft 4, Draft 6, Draft 7, and 2019-09 are supported at this
+> JSON Schema Draft 3 and older are not supported at this point in time.
-> point in time.
-We have plans to support *every* dialect of JSON Schema from
-> Draft 0 to Draft 2020-12 soon.

 ```sh
 jsonschema test [schemas-or-directories...]